rwang133/inst377-class-page/README.md

-# inst377-class-page
+# Description
 A class page with three tabs: home, stocks, and dogs.
+The stocks page displays stock prices given a ticker and time period, as well as how the top five stocks are doing.
+A bull or bear icon represents the sentiment.
+The dogs page contains a carousel for ten random dog images.
+Clicking on the buttons will also display information about the associated dog breed.
+The option to explore the site using audio is also available, and instructions for this are listed on the bottom of each page.